SeismoVLAB/SVL/README.md

 ----------------------
 Installation of **Seismo-VLab** on Linux/MacOSX requires to download `Eigen C++ library`, `MUMPS Library`, and `Pestc Library`.
 Also, python3 is needed along with libraries such as numpy, scipy, and matplotlib.

 * The **Eigen C++ library** can be downloaded from the website http://eigen.tuxfamily.org/.
-This package needs to be unzip and its content move (for instnce) to \n `/usr/include/Eigen`.
+This package needs to be unzip and its content move (for instnce) to `/usr/include/Eigen`.
 * The **MUMPS library** can be downloaded from the website http://mumps.enseeiht.fr/.
-This package needs to be unzip and compiled (for instnce) at \n `/usr/include/Mumps`.
+This package needs to be unzip and compiled (for instnce) at `/usr/include/Mumps`.
 * The **Pestc Library** library can be downloaded at the website https://www.mcs.anl.gov/petsc/.
-This package needs to be unzip and compiled (for instnce) at \n `/usr/include/Petsc`.
+This package needs to be unzip and compiled (for instnce) at `/usr/include/Petsc`.

 Assuming the previous libraries are successfully installed, then modify the `Makefile.inc` file such the previous path point to the right libraries: